3D Diagram of the orbit of 349 Dembowska

 An orrery is a model of the solar system that shows the positions of the planets along their orbits around the Sun.

-The chart above shows the Sun at the centre (the yellow ball), surrounded by the solar system's innermost planets.
+The chart above shows the Sun at the centre, surrounded by the solar system's innermost planets.

-The date slider lets you move forwards or backwards by a few months to see the motion of the planets along their orbits over time.
+The date slider allows you to move forwards or backwards by a few months to see the motion of the planets along their orbits.

-The top panel shows where the planets appear in the night sky, as seen from the Earth.
+The top panel shows where the planets appear in the night sky from the Earth.
 The yellow line marks the zodiac – the annual path of the Sun across the sky – and the grey lines show constellation boundaries.

-The color coding of the orrery indicates the time of day when each planet is visible.
-This depends on the direction in which the planet lies, as seen from the Earth.
-If our line of sight to a planet is widely separated from our sight-line to the Sun, the planet will be easily visible for much of the night.
-If not, the planet will appear very close to the Sun.
+When enabled, the color coding indicates the time of day when each planet is visible from Earth.
+If our line of sight to the planet is widely separated from the Sun, the planet will be easily visible for much of the night.
+But if not, the planet is likely to be lost in the Sun's glare.

-Areas of the chart above which are shaded green are easily visible from the Earth; areas which are red are hidden by the Sun's glare.
+Areas of the chart above which are shaded green are visible for much of the night.
+Areas which are red are obscured by the Sun's glare.
 Areas which are dark blue are visible in the morning sky, while areas which are light blue are visible in the evening sky.
-This color coding can be turned off by deselecting the option "Overlay planet visibility".

 By selecting the option "Mark perihelion / aphelion", labels can be added which mark the closest and further points from the Sun along the orbits of each of the planets.
-The Earth's orbit is additionally labelled with the points it passes on the first day of each month as it makes its annual circuit around the Sun.
+The Earth's orbit is additionally labelled with its position at midnight UTC on the first day of each month.